Tours Sitemap Accessibility Skiptocontent Search

 Venus of Cyrene

 August 30, 2008, named by Libya as "The Libyan-Italian Friendship Day", is the day Italy agreed to pay Libya $5 billion as compensation for its occupation of the country from 1911 to 1943, in a memorandum signed by the Italian Prime Minister Silvio Berlusconi and Gaddafi.
-Italy will also fund $500 million worth of electronic monitoring devices to help Libya crack down on illegal migrants turning up on Italian shores!!
+Italy will also fund $500 million worth of electronic monitoring devices to help Libya crack down on illegal migrants turning up on Italian shores.
 However, Berlusconi had also agreed to hand over to Libya the statue of Venus of Cyrene, an ancient statue taken by Italian troops from the ruins of Cyrene during the world wars, that no longer looks like Venus.

 (2)

-Ancient Relics Taken By British Soldiers Returned To Libya:
+Ancient Relics Taken By British Soldiers Returned To Libya

 relics returned to Libya

-Photo from http://news.bbc.co.uk/1/hi/world/africa/10175793.stm
+Photo from news.bbc.co.uk/1/hi/world/africa/10175793.stm

 2500-year-old items taken by two British soldiers in the 1950s were returned to Libya by the soldiers' families.
 Among the items were a Roman terracotta lamp, representing the god of wine, and a bronze prow of a Greek ship which was found by the two British soldiers during a diving excursion off the coast of Benghazi in Eastern Libya.